Azure-Samples/data-extraction-using-azure-content-understanding/docs/design/chat-history.md

 ## Retrieving Chat History

-When initiating or continuing a conversation, the system retrieves existing chat history from Azure Cosmos DB using the provided session ID (`sid`), user ID (extracted from the `x-user` header), domain, and subdomain.
+When initiating or continuing a conversation, the system retrieves existing chat history from Azure Cosmos DB using the provided session ID (`sid`), user ID (extracted from the `x-user` header), and domain.
 This retrieval provides context for the assistant, enabling more natural and coherent interactions.

 The retrieval process involves: